UoB-COMSM0166/2025-group-9/README.md

 ## Design

 Before undertaking the coding stage, our team first drafted a class diagram to act as a structured framework for our game.
-It was a point of reference that allowed us to visualize how elements in the game were interconnected, identify their properties and actions, and have an orderly development process.

 A class diagram is a core component of Object-Oriented Design (OOD).
 It visually represents the classes in a system, their attributes, methods, and the relationships between them (e.g., inheritance, associations, and dependencies).
 It was important for us to create a class diagram early on, because it would help us understand the system’s structure at a high level before diving into implementation.
 It also ensured that key design principles such as encapsulation, modularity, and reusability were considered.
 Therefore, allowing us to plan how objects would interact, identify potential design flaws, and improve collaboration within the team by providing a shared understanding of the system architecture.

 <div align="center">
   <img src="https://github.com/UoB-COMSM0166/2025-group-9/blob/main/Meetings/Images/class_diagram.jpg" alt="Initial Class Diagram" width="600"/>